robalyx/rotector/README.md

 #### User Detection

-At the current rate, a 24-hour runtime would theoretically flag approximately **355,200 users**, with AI costing only **$1.68**.
+At the current rate, a 24-hour runtime would theoretically flag approximately **298,248 users**, with AI costing only **$3.84**.
 However, the number of flagged users would probably be lower as more users are added to the database.
-If Rotector maintained this detection rate, it could potentially flag **a hundred thousand inappropriate accounts in just a week**!
+If Rotector maintained this detection rate, it could potentially flag **hundreds of thousands of inappropriate accounts in just a week**!

-A brief review of the results shows that most users were flagged accurately, with some false positives, which is to be expected.
-These false positives are subtle violations that are borderline cases and are not necessarily inappropriate.
+A brief analysis of the results shows that almost all users were flagged accurately, with some false positives, which is to be expected.
+These false positives are borderline cases or too vague to be considered inappropriate.

-There are many ways to improve the current performance even further.
-Yes, you heard that right!
+#### Group Detection

+We discovered several large groups of inappropriate accounts that have managed to avoid detection by traditional moderation techniques:

+- Group with 1934 flagged users (34XXXX55)
+- Group with 1719 flagged users (45XXXX3)
+- Group with 1680 flagged users (34XXXX41)
+- Group with 1521 flagged users (65XXXX7)
+- Group with 1401 flagged users (34XXXX64)
+- Group with 1063 flagged users (35XXXX31)
+- ... and many more with hundreds of flagged users

+Smaller groups have also been identified by our detection algorithm, which also considers the percentage of flagged users in a group instead of just raw numbers.
+This includes small ERP communities and pools of alt account that conventional moderation methods might normally overlook. **All groups were accurately flagged with no false positives.**

+#### Comparison with Previous Run

+The current run displays fewer users and groups flagged compared to the previous run, which was expected as improvements were made to the detection algorithm and resulted in fewer false positives.

+We've also made significant improvements to the networking side.
+With optimizations in request patterns and strategies, the current run used only roughly a third of the bandwidth compared to the previous run (932.09 MB vs 2.83 GB).

-The biggest limitation is the number of proxies available due to their high costs.
+These results are constantly getting better as we improve the detection algorithm and networking side.
+However, the biggest limitation is the number of proxies available due to their high costs.
 These proxies are necessary as workers need to process users and gather all necessary data upfront which makes many requests per second.
 This pre-loading approach means that when moderators review flagged accounts, they get near-instant access to all user information without waiting for additional API requests.

 With more proxies or even a special way to get past rate limits, we could potentially scan over 100 times more users per hour instead of the current rate given the current VPS resources.
 This would theoretically be possible as Rotector is built with performance in mind.

-#### Group Detection

-We discovered several large groups of inappropriate accounts that have managed to avoid detection by traditional moderation techniques:

-- Group with 1911 flagged users (34XXXX55)
-- Group with 1845 flagged users (45XXXX3)
-- Group with 1814 flagged users (34XXXX41)
-- Group with 1557 flagged users (65XXXX7)
-- Group with 1283 flagged users (34XXXX64)
-- Group with 1183 flagged users (87XXXX5)
-- ... and many more with hundreds of flagged users

-However, there were many false flags that we plan to address with various optimizations in future updates.

 ## 🔄 Reviewing